 Grubhub has been a real pioneer for the gig economy as one of the first food delivery service apps.
 Since starting, they have amassed a hefty list of different restaurants and tend to enjoy a healthy customer base in the locations they operate in.
 You can expect an average pay of about $13.50 per hour.
 This is based on mileage and time.

 Quick tip: You’ve probably already figured this out by now, but most delivery drivers work for multiple delivery apps.
-So even though Grubhub limits your delivery zone, you can still work other apps and accept jobs outside of that zone if and when it suits you.
-Remember, you are in control of your delivery business, so don’t feel bad using the apps that give you a better advantage depending on the time you want to work, the city you live in, or customer trends in your area.
+So even though Grubhub limits your delivery zone, you can still work for other apps and accept jobs outside of that zone if and when it suits you.
+Remember: you’re in control of your delivery business, so don’t feel bad about using the apps that give you a better advantage depending on the time you want to work, the city you live in, or customer trends in your area.